Maintained by Lee Devlin, K0LEE

 General Links for the FT100:

 View the Yahoo Groups FT100 mailing list.
-This is the mailing list for FT100 users which includes an archive and files section for storing various information and photos.
+This is the mailing list for FT100 users which includes an archive of messages and files section for storing various information and photos.

 Most owners who have had difficulties with AM audio quality have reported that the 6k HZ option AM filter (p/n XF117A) is an absolute necessity for both transmitting and receiving in AM mode.